IepIweidieng/TJAPlayer3/tja.md

     <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/SR94XPuGoyQ" title="YouTube video player, playing &quot;【TJAPlayer3】Sense【創作譜面】[BilliumMoto × Silentroom] 《ギミック譜面》&quot;, uploaded by かれーどらい{きつね}" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
   * The [`#ANGLE`](#note--barline-commands) command introduced in TaikoManyGimmicks can achieve such effects without depending on the *unspecified* behavior.
 * TJAPlayer2 for.PC and TaikoManyGimmicks do not support all existent forms of `<scroll-speed-xy>`, see the explanation of compatibility issues in [Value Type](#value-type).
-* In TJAPlayer2 for.PC but not OpenTaiko (0auBSQ) v0.6.0.47, because the end of roll-type notes are judged by display position, roll-type notes in scroll speed with negative or zero real part makes notes right before it unable to receive just or late judgement.
+* In TJAPlayer2 for.PC but not OpenTaiko (0auBSQ) v0.6.0.47, because the end of drumroll-type notes are judged by display position, drumroll-type notes in scroll speed with negative or zero real part makes notes right before it unable to receive just or late judgement.

 ### `#BARLINESCROLL`